Q. What is the history of the event?

 Q. Is there a 'Will Call' Office?

-A. Yes, referred to as the 'Accreditation Office' and located at the Main Gate.
+A. Yes, referred to as the 'Accreditation Office' and located at Gate 2 inside the circuit.
 The hours of operation are:

 Wednesday pre-Event: 9.00am – 5.00pm